UnluckyForSome/McMinimap/README.md

 # Usage

+ - Download the entire structure.
+ - Update the settings section in McMinimap.py to point towards your recording file (currently there is a sample recording file set up)
+ - Hit run and check the output!

-Script can either set be run in "Module Mode" which allows the script to be called upon from elsewhere - e.g:
+Alternatively, the script can be run in "Module Mode" which allows it to be called  from elsewhere - e.g:

 ```python
 from McMinimap import generate_minimap
 minimap = generate_minimap(aoe2recording)
 ```

+Just set ```module_mode``` to ```True``` in ```McMinimap.py```

 # Thanks